Get

 What Are the Best Meats for Dogs?

 Each individual dog is different and each individual meat source is different.
 With this in mind, there’s no way to recommend a “best meat” for dogs as a whole.
-Instead, we’ll focus on the top sources of meat for dogs so that you can speak to your veterinarian about your dog’s specific needs.
+Instead, we’ll focus on the top sources of meat for dogs so that you can speak to a veterinarian about your dog’s specific needs.

 Keep in mind that though rare, food allergies can occur in dogs.
 The most common sources of food allergies include beef, dairy, chicken, lamb, and wheat 1.
 So, if your dog struggles with a food allergy, you’ll want to avoid that ingredient.